Fanfic / Unacceptable Sitch Series

 - Future Me Scares Me/I Hate Past Me: Shego doesn't want to turn into somebody like The Supreme One even if it means she gets to take over the world; for her part, The Supreme One is disdainful of Shego's "softness".

 - Genre Savvy: As one of the villains attempting to escape near the end of "Under the Milky Way Tonight" puts it:

 Once I heard you escaped, I was the only person on the station who remembered what every villain on Earth knows — Kim Possible gets away

 , Kim Possible engages villain, villain loses

-- Heel-Face Turn: Shego, obviously.
-Also, Señor Senior Senior becomes a legitimate businessman at the end of the first story, and helps Team Possible defeat his son in the final story.
+- Heel–Face Turn: Shego, obviously.
+Also, Señor Senior Senior becomes a legitimate businessman at the end of the first story, and helps Team Possible defeat his son in "Under the Milky Way Tonight".

 - If It's You, It's Okay: Kim's feelings for Shego seem to be personal and individual; she still finds men attractive and has no such reaction to other women.